-We will have a wide assortment of living and office space packages for rent.
-Tentatively, depending on the ship we will end up selecting, we estimate that prices will be starting at $1,200/person/month for our basic accommodations.
-For comparison, the average monthly rent for a studio in San Francisco is USD 2,159 as of April 2013, competition for apartments is fierce, and coworking spaces sell for $500-$650 per work desk per month.Mountain View (Google’s headquarters area), where until about 2011 rents used to be half of those in San Francisco, has now reached an average price of USD 1727 per person per month for a studio.
+We will have a wide assortment of living and office space packages for rent and estimate that prices will be starting at $1,200/person/month for our basic package.
+For comparison, the average monthly rent for a studio alone in San Francisco is USD 2,215 as of June 2013, competition for apartments is fierce, and coworking spaces sell for $500-$650 per work desk per month.Mountain View (Google’s headquarters area), where until about 2011 rents used to be half of those in San Francisco, has now reached an average price of USD 1696 per month for a studio.

 In addition, each resident will need to deposit in escrow an amount sufficient to cover transportation back to their home country in case of necessity.
 This amount will be returned when the resident permanently leaves Blueseed.